-TRUCK TIRES AND WHEELS ARE EXTREMELY HEAVY AND MAY WEIGH 100 POUNDS OR MORE.
+TRUCK TIRES AND WHEELS ARE EX-TREMELY HEAVY AND MAY WEIGH 100 POUNDS OR MORE.
 DO NOT ATTEMPT TO REMOVE THE SPARE TIRE UNLESS YOU ARE CAPABLE OF HANDLING THE WEIGHT.

-Changing A Flat Tire
+Changing a Flat Tire

 Even with good tire maintenance and normal driving, you may experience a flat tire.
-Summon professional help through your auto club or travel service, or a local truck service facility.
-Consult the chassis operator's manual for additional information on tire inflation and proper torque.
+Summon professional help through your auto club, travel service, or a local truck service facility.
+Your motor home is not equipped with a jack or other lifting device.
+Do not attempt to lift the motor home with a jack.
+Consult the Chassis Operator's Manual for additional information on tire inflation and proper torque.

 TO AVOID PERSONAL INJURY AND/OR PROPERTY DAMAGE IF A BLOWOUT OR OTHER TIRE DAMAGE OCCURS, OBTAIN EXPERT TIRE SERVICE HELP.
-DO NOT ATTEMPT TO CHANGE THE TIRE YOURSELF.
+DO NOT AT-TEMPT TO CHANGE THE TIRE YOURSELF.